 e) The right to restrict (i.e. prevent) the processing of your personal data.

 f) The right to objectto us using your personal data for a particular purpose or purposes.

 g) The right to data portability.
 This means that, if you have provided personal data to us directly, we are using it with your consent or for the performance of a contract, and that data is processed using automated means, you can ask us for a copy of that personal data to re-use with another service or business in many cases.

 h) Rights relating to automated decision-making and profiling.
 We do not use your personal data in this way.

-or more information about our use of your personal data or exercising your rights as outlined above, please contact us using the details provided in Part 11.
+For more information about our use of your personal data or exercising your rights as outlined above, please contact the Data Protection Officer using the details provided in Part 10.

 Further information about your rights can also be obtained from the Information Commissioner’s Office or your local Citizens Advice Bureau.